Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/configuration/required/020_db-url.en.md

 weight = 20
 +++

+> The "db_url" configuration does not support hot reloading.
+You will need to restart the server after modifying it.

 BOMnipotent Server is your gateway for providing supply chain security data and managing access to it.
 The data itself is stored in a SQL database.

 > At the moment, only [PostgreSQL](https://www.postgresql.org/) is supported as a driver.